IvanSilbern/2021_Silbern_etal_Synapt_BoNT_KCl/README.md

 Intermediate results are generated and stored in "/temp" folder.
 Intermediate plots are generated and stored in the "/plots" folder.
 Source data for figures provided in the paper are generated during the script execution and stored in "/Figures".
-Figures that were used in the publication (omitting smaller format adjustments) are produced while executing scripts in "plot_figures" figures and stored in "/Figures" folder.
+Figures that were used in the publication (omitting smaller format adjustments) are produced while executing scripts in "plot_figures" and stored in the "/Figures" folder.
-Supplementary Data are gerenrated during the execution and stored in the woking directory directly.
+Supplementary Data are gerenrated during the execution and stored in the "/SupplData" directory.
 Intermediate data and plots used for comparsion with Engholm-Keller data are stored in the "/comparison_EK" folder directly.
 Data used by ShinyApp for visualization of log2 fold changes in phosphorylation site intensities on proteins are stored in "/ShinyApp" folder.